raffycastlee/marcyannotes/fullstack-curriculum/mod-0-command-line-interfaces-git-and-github/1-clis.md

 For this particular task it might be faster to use a GUI file manager like Finder, however there are many tasks where a CLI like the Terminal can outpace a GUI like Finder.
 In addition, there are some things that Finder simply can't do, like execute files with code.

+Some examples of tasks that can only be achieved with CLI would be:
+- running `.js` files with node, etc.
+- `git` commands
+- editing files natively in the terminal using `vim` or even `nano`!
 </details>